mybb/docs.mybb.com/mods/downloaders.md

 - Support (either the support link entered by the project author or a link to the support forum on the MyBB Community)

+- Bug Tracker (you will see this option if it's been enabled by the project author)

+- Suggestions (you will see this option if it's been enabled by the project author)

 - Translations (translations posted by contributors or the project owner)

 #### Download